magicbitlk/Magicbit-MicroPython/index.rst

 MicroPython Documentation
 =========================

-Detailed documentation about functions and usage can be found in original .. image:: https://docs.micropython.org/en/latest/esp32/quickref.html#
+Detailed documentation about functions and usage can be found in original MicroPython Documents